sammoth/foo_out_pulse/README.md

 ## Advantages
 Foobar works very well in Wine, but Wine's default Pulseaudio output has some disadvantages:
-- While the Wine application is performing IO-heavy tasks, such as writing tags in foobar, the buffer seems to be liable to underrun, causing audio dropouts,
+- Some people report that when performing IO-heavy tasks, such as writing tags in foobar, the buffer seems to be liable to underrun, causing audio dropouts,
 - Existing output components will automatically resample audio to the reported output sample rate of the playback device.
 Pulseaudio supports changing the device sample rate to match the